-One reason why the Russian Spring Punch is such a sledgehammer of a cocktail is the fact that it intentionally does not follow the principles of a punch.
-Because traditionally, one makes a punch according to the punch formula:
+One reason the Russian Spring Punch is such a knock-out of a cocktail is the fact that it intentionally does not follow the principles of a punch but still looks like a light sip.

+"One sweet, two sour, three strong, and four weak."
 The Russian Spring Punch does obey the first three but not the weak part.
-So instead of non-alcoholic ingredients like fruit juice or soda, the cocktail gets topped with Champagne.
+So instead of non-alcoholic ingredients like fruit juice or soda, the cocktail gets topped with champagne.

 - 1.5 oz Vodka